-Turnover for 2018 shows a significant increase of £20m (46%), whilst maintaining a relatively consistent gross profit margin.
-Ongoing strong delivery, buyer confidence, returning customers, established brand and reputation, together with additional opportunities created from partner businesses have all helped drive the top line.
+Turnover for 2019 was in line with the business plan and maintained a consistent gross profit margin for the period.
+Ongoing strong delivery, buyer confidence, returning customers, established brand and reputation, together with additional opportunities created from partner businesses continued to generate revenue for ThirdWay Interiors.